shivannis/xandr-docs-public/xandr-docs/articles/monetize/video-player-targeting.md

 ---
-Title: Video Player Targeting
+title: Video Player Targeting
-Description: The article helps you to target video inventory based on the playback method, player size, position, creative duration, and framework. ms.date: 10/28/2023
+description: The article helps you to target video inventory based on the playback method, player size, position, creative duration, and framework. ms.date: 10/28/2023
 ---